 The University of Lincoln and Glasgow Caledonian University Study, published in BMC Public Health was conducted in collaboration with The WALTHAM Petcare Science Institute, part of Mars Petcare and funded through an ISAZ/WALTHAM award.
 Researchers used a specific type of activity monitor for the first time to objectively gather activity data of dog-owning and non-dog owning study participants.

 “Dog owners were found to walk over 20 minutes more a day and this additional walking was at a moderate pace” says Dr Philippa Dall, lead researcher.
 “For good health WHO recommends at least 150 minutes of moderate to vigorous physical activity a week.
 Over the course of a week this additional 20 minutes walking each day may in itself be sufficient to meet these guidelines.
 Our findings represent a meaningful improvement in physical activity achieved through dog walking”.

 “This study indicates that dog ownership may play an important role in walking among older adults.
-We found an objective method to monitor activity worked very well and recommend that future research in this field also include dog ownership and dog walking as important variables to consider” says WALTHAM researcher Nancy Gee, a co-author of the study.
+We found an objective method to monitor activity worked very well and recommend that future research in this field also include dog ownership and dog walking as important variables to consider” says The WALTHAM Petcare Science Institute researcher Nancy Gee, a co-author of the study.
 “Even if dog ownership is not the focus, it may represent an important factor that should not be ignored”.

 About the University of Lincoln